aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-cells-gridweb/_index.md

 The syntax for referencing a cell value from a different worksheet is SheetName!CellName.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-cells-ReferencingCellsfromOtherWorksheets-ReferencingCellsfromOtherWorksheets.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-cells-ReferencingCellsfromOtherWorksheets-ReferencingCellsfromOtherWorksheets.jsp" >}}
 ## **Create Data Validation in a GridCell of GridWeb**
 Aspose.Cells.GridWeb allows you to add **Data Validation** using the GridWorksheet.getValidations().add() method.
 Using this method, you have to specify the **Cell Range**.
 But if you want to create a Data Validation in a single GridCell then you can do it directly using GridCell.createValidation() method.
 Similarly, you can remove **Data Validation** from a GridCell using the GridCell.removeValidation() method.